kees-/clytemnestra/README.md

 - area: int value
 - ∆R: command to execute
-- ∆G: relative X offset to next codel
+- G: relative X offset to next codel
-- ∆B: relative Y offset to next codel
+- B: relative Y offset to next codel

 That would be chaos...